Joe’s Blog: Glaze is the main issue today (THU-2/16)

 So it goes in the weird winter of 2022-23.

-And how abo this…with a rapid return to southwest winds tomorrow…we quickly moderate…as highs soar to near average…40s and then over the weekend we may push near 60° again with breezy to windy conditions.
+And how about this… with a rapid return to southwest winds tomorrow, we quickly moderate as highs soar to near average…40s and then over the weekend we may push near 60° again with breezy to windy conditions.

 On the warmer side of the storm…towards the southeastern US…severe weather season is well underway for them.